emedina/shared-kernel/README.md

 The book provides in-depth coverage of:

-- Shared kernel implementation strategies
+- Architecture kernel implementation strategies
 - Command and Query pattern variations
 - Domain modeling with value objects and entities
 - Specification pattern for business rules